-The administration officers based in the MLF Office can be contacted on (01865) 281947 or at mlf@law.ox.ac.uk.
-Contacts details for individuals are given below in alphabetical order.
+The administration officers based in the MLF Office can be contacted at mlf@law.ox.ac.uk.
+Contacts details for individuals are given below in alphabetical order, but please be advised that email is likely to be the best way to make initial contact with staff, given that there are some days when staff work on site in the office and some days when they may be working from home.
 Your college will have provided you with contacts details for your college tutors/advisers and administrators.